Fathom vs Rev

 Pros

-• Seamless integration with Zoom, Google Meet, Teams, and Webex
+• Seamless integration with major platforms (Zoom, Google Meet, Teams, Salesforce, HubSpot)

 Cons

-• Premium pricing may be prohibitive for small teams or individual users
+• Premium pricing may be prohibitive for smaller teams or frequent meeting users

 Rev